davifrancabr/davifrancabr/README.md

 - 👋 Hi, I’m @davifrancabr
 - 👀 I'm interested in learning Python, C, Java and improving the codes, in that, I already practice
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, C#

 <!---